-You can let off steam running round our giant grass spiral or try a game of croquet on our Croquet Lawn from the end of May.
-There's a set of rules to get you started or just enjoy the challenge.
+You can let off steam running round the parkland or fly a kite on the paddock.
+Try a game of croquet on our Croquet Lawn - there's a set of rules to get you started or just enjoy the challenge.

 Play with our giant games or try hide and seek around the trees on the Cedar Lawn.